mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Secondly, one of the non-player characters who explores the caves might discover the outpost and tell the player characters.
 Likely candidates include 3622 'Batman' Minuglu, 3754 Gani Polfirio or 2977 Anton Kugazur.
-Ideally, the Referee should kill off the non- player character as soon as possible, by having him run afoul of the Guardian or one of the lethal devices.
+Ideally, the Referee should kill off the non-player character as soon as possible, by having him run afoul of the
+Guardian or one of the lethal devices.

 Thirdly, a badly placed mining charge or quake in the Danger Zone